carcutter/cars-webplayer-js/README.md

 Use the command `yarn generate_json_schema`.
 It will create a file within the _schemas_ folder

+## Publication

+This repository uses the Changesets CLI to handle versioning and publication to NPM registry.
+Follow the steps below to publish new versions of your packages:

+### 1. Create a Changeset

+To propose a new version for one or more packages, you need to create a changeset.
+Run the command `yarn commit-packages` and follow the prompts.

+You will be prompted to select the packages that should be affected and to specify the type of change (patch, minor, or major).
+This will create a changeset file that describes the changes.

+### 2. Version Packages

+Once changesets have been added and merged into your base branch (e.g., `main`), you can version the packages.
+This step updates the version numbers in your `package.json` files and generates changelogs based on your changesets: `yarn version-packages`

+This command will:

+- Update the version numbers in the affected `package.json` files.
+- Generate or update changelog files.
+- Prepare the packages for publishing.

+### 3. Publish to npm

+After versioning the packages, you can publish them to npm.
+This command will publish all packages that have changed since the last release:

+`yarn publish-packages`

+Make sure you are logged in to npm with the correct credentials before running this command.
+The packages will be published according to the access level specified in your `changesets` configuration (`config.json`).

 ## Use the WebPlayer on your App

 ### Props